 Advances in technology, developed principally in the USA, have meant that gas can now be extracted from shales and other low permeability rocks.
 Transferring these technologies from the USA to the UK could give rise to shale gas production if gas occurs in the rocks in commercial quantities.
 After initial exploration of the shale deposits, a borehole is drilled into the shale horizon at a carefully selected site.
 It may be drilled horizontally to increase the volume of rock that can be accessed by the borehole.
 A process called hydraulic fracturing ('fracking') is undertaken.
 This involves pumping water into isolated sections of the borehole at pressures high enough to fracture the surrounding rock.
 Sand entrained in the water helps to 'prop' open the fractures, create permeability in the rock and allow the gas to flow into the borehole.
 Chemicals are also added to improve the efficiency of the fracking operation.

 Shale gas extraction and fracking has received a huge amount of media interest.
 Just like any other industrial process there will be associated risks.
 Some of those relevant to shale gas include ‘induced seismicity’, such as the low magnitude earthquakes experienced in Lancashire in 2011.
-There is also the potential for groundwater and surface water contamination.
+There is also the potential for groundwater and surface water contamination (see below for more infomation on potential impacts to groundwater).
 This may arise from surface activities that may lead to spills associated with the storage and mixing chemicals at the drill/fracking site or the storage/management of fluids that return to the surface from the borehole, the so-called ‘flowback and produced waters’.
 Other potential pathways for contamination of groundwater include poor well-design and well construction, and the migration of contaminants along natural pathways into overlying aquifers.
 Understanding the risks is a very important step in the design and approval process and very strict controls and regulations are in place to reduce the risks to an acceptable level.